SuperSAN Online Help

 Press the Next button to continue.

 Step 3.
-Finish Creating iSCSI Target
+Finish creating the iSCSI target.

-Enter the Target Name.
+Enter the target name.

-Press the Finish button to complete iSCSI target creation.
+Click Finish to complete target creation.

-Note: If use Windows version iSCSI SAN, we recommend you to modify registry settings because some of SCSI devices have transfer size limit.
+Note: If you use the Windows version of KernSafe Storage Center, you may need to adjust the initiator registry settings because some SCSI devices have transfer-size limits.
 The settings are as follows:

 Registry key: HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Class\{4D36E97B-E325-11CE-BFC1-08002BE10318}\0000\Parameters